 Selecting the rotor design – 6 bolt disc or Centrelock is crucial too.
 Even though they are very similar in terms of design & functionality – they differentiate when mounting on the hubs.

 A key can be used to lock Centrelock rotors to the hub, while six bolts are used to achieve the same thing with the 6-bolt design.
 Manufacturer Shimano has put out a design that will make the Centrelock hub compatible with rotors from other brands, which adds to its versatility.
 On the other hand, a standard Torx wrench will attach the six-bolt rotors to the hub.
-Riders will find that Centrelock rotors are placed on a more central position on the hub, which is more accurate.
+Riders will find that Centrelock rotors are placed in a more central position on the hub, which is more accurate.
 They can be removed with ease and quickly.
-For 6 bolt design, care needs to be taken so that the bolts are torqued more evenly during installation.
+For the 6 bolt design, care needs to be taken so that the bolts are torqued more evenly during installation.
 Typically, stainless steel is heat-treated to form the rotors.
-Nowadays, other materials are being integrated on the rotors too.
+Nowadays, other materials are being integrated into the rotors too.
 An example can be the “Ice-tech” rotors from Shimano, where aluminum is used at the core, in the middle of the stainless steel rotors.
 This helps to better disperse heat.

 6. Rotor construction